 The Public Warrants will expire 5 years after completion of the transaction.
-The Parent Company has the ability to redeem the outstanding Public Warrants at any time after they become exercisable and prior to their expiration, at a price of \$0.01 per warrant, provided that the last reported sales price of the Parent Company's Class A ordinary shares equals or exceeds \$18.00 per share.
+As of 31 December 2023, the remaining term to expire is 40 months.
+The Parent Company has the ability to redeem the outstanding Public Warrants at any time after they become exercisable and prior to their expiration, at a price of \$0.0025 per warrant, provided that the last reported sales price of the Parent Company's Class A ordinary shares equals or exceeds \$450.00 per share.